 Floura Teeter Landscape Architects, Baltimore, MD, US, Landscape Designer

 • Streetscape renovation, contemporary park and plaza design, recreation and education facility planning, transportation development projects.

-• Render plans, perspectives, sections and elevations within various mediums of hand drafting, 3-D modeling, and other computer software programs (Adobe Series, AutoCAD, SketchUp, 3ds Max).
-Develop CD and DD sheet sets and research LEED guideline requirements.
+• Produce concept/sketch work, render finalized plans, perspectives, sections and elevations within various mediums of hand drafting, 3-D modeling, and other computer software programs (Adobe Series, AutoCAD, SketchUp, 3ds Max).

 • Extend the firms presence within the greater Maryland community by participating in lecture series, charity events, and national Park(ing) Day.